 How to write a letter of employment

 Each letter may look slightly different depending on the information the requesting agency needs.
 But in most cases, you can keep it short and sweet.
-For example:

 [Sending company name]

 [Receiving company address]

 This letter is written to confirm that [Employee name] has been employed at [Company] as a [Role] since [Start date] with a current salary of [Salary].